 - a.
-The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) α (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities: - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, South Africa's declaration of the decommissioned status of a facility or of a location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give South Africa advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
+The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities; - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, the Government of the Republic of Korea's declaration of the decommissioned status of a facility or of a location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give the Government of the Republic of Korea advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
 Advance notice shall be in writing and shall specify the reasons for access and the activities to be carried out during such access. - d.
-In the case of a question or inconsistency, the Agency shall provide South Africa with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
+In the case of a question or inconsistency, the Agency shall provide the Government of the Republic of Korea with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
 Such an opportunity will be provided before a request for access, unless the Agency considers that delay in access would prejudice the purpose for which the access is sought.
-In any event, the Agency shall not draw any conclusions about the question or inconsistency until South Africa has been provided with such an opportunity. - e.
-Unless otherwise agreed to by South Africa, access shall only take place during regular working hours. - f.
-South Africa shall have the right to have Agency inspectors accompanied during their access by representatives of South Africa, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+In any event, the Agency shall not draw any conclusions about the question or inconsistency until the Government of the Republic of Korea has been provided with such an opportunity. - e.
+Unless otherwise agreed to by the Government of the Republic of Korea, access shall only take place during regular working hours. - f.
+The Government of the Republic of Korea shall have the right to have Agency inspectors accompanied during their access by representatives of the Government of the Republic of Korea, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-South Africa shall provide the Agency with access to:
+The Government of the Republic of Korea shall provide the Agency with access to: